Is it Safe to Travel to Cuba in 2026? What Tourists Should Know Before Visiting

 blue outline of arrow pointing right Travel Insurance for Cuba

-It is a requirement you obtain some form of travel health insurance during the length of your trip to Cuba.
+It’s a requirement that you obtain some form of travel health insurance during the length of your trip to Cuba.
 If you’re booking a flight direct to Cuba from the U.S., it’s possible your airline ticket includes the cost of insurance from the local provider.
 However, Yonder recommends getting a separate travel insurance policy because local coverage options are quite limited and don’t protect your trip expenses.

 blue outline of arrow pointing right Hurricane Season in Cuba